fpdetective/fpdetective/extensions/README.md

 You can use following browser extensions to detect fingerprinting scripts, most of which were discovered during our FPDetective study.

-The extensions will display a notification when you visit a site that contains a fingerprinting script.
+The extensions will display a notification when you visit a page that has a fingerprinting script or obje.

 Please keep in mind that the extensions are not tested extensively and in alpha stage.